JS-RML/Learning-to-Grasp-by-Digging/README.md

 ```

 ### 4.2 Train
-If you want to create your own dataset, and start training the models from scratch, please run the following code:
+If you want to create your own dataset (currently the trained objects are domino blocks, coin-shaped short cylinder, and short triangular prisms), and start training the models from scratch, please run the following code:
 ```
 python trainer.py
 ```

 ## 5. Testing
 ### 5.1 Test in Simulation
 We provide a testing script to evaluate our trained model in simulation.
-The following code running the test on three objects (domino blocks, coin-shaped short cylinder, and short triangular prisms), and report the average grasp success rates.
+The following code runs the test on three trained objects, and report the average grasp success rates.
 ```
 python test_in_sim.py
 ```